shoubhikraj/water-order/INSTALL.md

 ChemFiles currently builds with GNU, Clang and Intel C/C++ compilers on POSIX systems and Visual C++ on Windows systems.
 So it is recommended that water-order is built with the same compiler that you use for chemfiles.
 It is possible to use different compilers, but it is not recommended.
+Also make sure that C++ exception handling is enabled.

+If you wish to modify the build process, look at the shell or batch install scripts that have been provided.
+The build process is not long or complicated, and there are detailed instructions for building chemfiles that is available on their webpages.
+Compiling water-order is just compiling the source file and linking with the chemfiles library.

 ### For Linux or Mac OS X (Or other Unix-like systems)